alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 )
 ```

 No new parameters need to be added to the command, but we have to create the states `Placed` and `Open` when executing this command.
-Both are not determined by input from the user (therefore not depending on a parameter), since the purpose of the command implies these states and can be statically determined.
+Both are not determined by input from the user (therefore not depending on a parameter), as the purpose of the command implies these states and can be statically determined.
 Let's take a look at our app:
 ![Order and line status](./images_model/025.png)